Cottey Offers Four New Degrees

 Building on the success of Cottey College’s new Health Sciences baccalaureate degree, Dr. Jann Weitzel, president of Cottey College, is pleased to announce the addition of four more baccalaureate degree programs and a certificate program.
 The growth of degrees and certificate programs offered by the College is part of its strategic plan to increase enrollment through offering a wider range of programs for women of all ages.

-The new offerings will begin in the fall of 2017 and include degrees in Criminology, Women’s Studies, Organizational Leadership, and Secondary Education (pending approval of the Department of Elementary and Secondary Education).
+The new offerings will begin in the fall of 2017 and include degrees in Criminology; Women, Gender, and Sexuality Studies; Organizational Leadership; and Secondary Education (pending approval of the Department of Elementary and Secondary Education).
 A one-year certificate program in Administrative Office Technology will also be offered in the fall, pending approval of the college curriculum committee.

 “This is an exciting time at Cottey.
 With the announcement of the new degrees and a certificate program, we will be able to open our doors to more women who have expressed an interest in these fields,” said Dr. Weitzel.
 “A careful examination of data from the Bureau of Labor Statistics and discussion with students, faculty and staff led us to choose these degrees based on the needs of the region and the positive job outlook for students.”

 The new degrees will build on the strengths of the current faculty and course offerings.

 “Expanding our baccalaureate programs is part of an ongoing initiative to shape Cottey’s curriculum in a way that equips students with the competencies they need to lead and to succeed in the workforce,” said Dr. Chioma Ugochukwu, vice president for academic affairs and dean of the faculty.
 “We have been careful to propose programs that align with our mission and elevate the quality of existing degree offerings.
 Adding to our programs is beneficial to both our current and prospective students as they now have more options from which to choose a career path.”